dpnp.subtract

 Returns:

-out – an array containing the result of element-wise subtraction.
+out -- An array containing the element-wise differences.
 The data type of the returned array is determined by the Type Promotion Rules.

 Return type: